bruhbruhlmaoo/uma-android-automation/README.md

 -   Android Device or Emulator (Nougat 7.0+)
     -   Hard requirement for Android phones is 1080p and 240 DPI or 450 DPI (for Samsung phones).
 If your device do not meet these, you can try the `Basic Template Matching Test` in the Settings under the `Debug Tests` section to determine the best scale to use in the `Custom Scale for Template Matching` setting.
 If not, then you can also try the [To set the phone's resolution to 1080p (faster and more accurate)](#to-set-the-phones-resolution-to-1080p-faster-and-more-accurate) section to forcibly set the display resolution and DPI of your Android phone.
 Note that may come with the side-effect of your device UI being scrunched in or zoomed out.
-        -   If you change the display resolution while the overlay button is still active, you will need to restart the app in order for the display changes to persist to the `MediaProjection` service.
+        -   Note: If you change the display resolution while the overlay button is still active, you will need to restart the app in order for the display changes to persist to the `MediaProjection` service.
     -   Tested emulators are Bluestacks 5 (Pie 64-bit, but other versions should work) and MuMu.
 The following setup is required:
         -   Portrait Mode needs to be forced on always.
         -   Bluestacks itself needs to be updated to the latest version to avoid Uma Musume crashing.